Rydberg atoms for electric field gradiometry

-For spatially varying electric fields on the micrometre scale, Fig.~\ref{fig:density_density_N_19} illustrates how the Rydberg array can reconstruct the overall field profile.
+\gb{From a noise-reduction perspective, offsets and maximum amplitudes can also be calibrated using region of parameters where $F_{max}$ is constant for all electric fields around 0 or 1 for $R$ smaller and $R$ larger than the blockade radius, respectively.} These reference baselines can be used for normalization, while intermediate separations, comparable to the Rydberg blockade radii over the electric field range, serve as the primary probes for electric field sensing \cite{baselines}.
+This is important for distinguishing genuine field-dependent responses from background fluctuations or systematic offsets produced by spurious external fields such as magnetic gradients.

+An alternative observable that provides spatial information about the electric field in the array at the micrometre scale is the density-density correlation (see Fig.~\ref{fig:density_density_N_19}).
+In this case, we just consider a linear array in which the electric field changes along the line of the atoms.
 In regions where the field is close to the Förster resonance, the correlator $\langle n_{i}n_{j}\rangle$ takes low values, consistent with a blockade radius exceeding the interatomic separation and suppressing simultaneous excitations of neighbouring atoms.
 In contrast, far from resonance, $\langle n_{i}n_{j}\rangle$ is large, indicating a reduced blockade radius that permits multiple excitations.
-By mapping these spatial variations in the correlator, the proposed setup can also resolve and characterise local electric-field distributions.
+By mapping these spatial variations in the correlator, the proposed setup can also resolve and characterize local electric field distributions. }

-\textit{Conclusion --} In this work, we investigated the Rydberg blockade under both uniform and spatially varying electric fields.
-The application of an electric field modifies the blockade radius, which reaches its maximum at the Förster resonance owing to the minimisation of an energy defect $\delta$ between relevant pair states.
-By employing arrays with tailored interatomic separations, this effect can be exploited to infer the local electric field.
+\textit{Conclusion --} { In this work, we demonstrated that an electric field gradiometer can be realized by measuring local Rydberg excitations in a 2D array, forming a sensor with micrometer-scale spatial resolution.
+The electric field locally modifies the Rydberg blockade radius via a F\"orster resonance, which enhances the electric-field dependence of the dipole-dipole interaction coefficient $C_3$. \la{We remark that F\"orster resonance is very important for the sensitivity of our protocols}: near resonance, small variations in the electric field produce pronounced changes in the interaction strength, thereby producing a steeper field dependence of the measured excitation signal.